BDelhees/mendicantbias/milestone3/README.md

-While trying to download the Docker image form the official Docker hub page, with:
+While trying to download the Docker image from the official Docker hub page, with:

 ```sh
 sudo snap install docker